 This self-injectable drug helps control blood sugar by increasing insulin release from the pancreas and reducing the amount of glucose released from the liver.
 Because semaglutide slows stomach emptying and reduces appetite, the manufacturer tested it for weight loss.

 In studies, it seems more effective than other weight loss medications (Diabetes, Obesity & Metabolism, Feb.
 2021).
 Over 16 months, people taking Wegovy lost an average of 15% of their body weight (around 35 pounds).
 Those on placebo lost 2.5%, on average.
-All of the participants in the trial were asked to exercise and follow a healthy diet.
+All of the participants in the trial exercised regularly and followed a healthful diet.

 In addition, Wegovy may have another advantage.
 An earlier trial demonstrated that people taking semaglutide were more likely to overcome nonalcoholic fatty liver disorder (New England Journal of Medicine, March 25, 2021).